Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture.

 ---|---|---|

-Primary Users | Business analysts, executives, CTO/CEO | Data scientists, Micro-services Engineers, AI/ML Engineers |
+Primary Users | Business analysts, executives, dashboards for CTO/CEO | Data insights, Data scientists, Micro-services Engineers, AI/ML Engineers |

-Key Use Cases | - Standard reports & dashboards - Historical trend analysis | - Machine learning - Exploratory analytics - Real-time processing |
+Key Use Cases | - Standard reports & dashboards - Historical trend analysis | - Data Insights team - Machine learning - Exploratory analytics - Real-time processing |

-Tools | SQL-based (e.g., Redshift, Snowflake, BigQuery) | Big data tools (e.g., Spark, Hadoop, Athena) |
+Tools | SQL-based (e.g., Redshift, Snowflake, BigQuery) and user interface for queries and analysis. | Big data tools (Hive, Pig, Hadoop) and for processing data such as Spark/Flink/Apache Beam |

-Plugable | Several business intelligence (BI) tools like Tableau, Amazon QuickSight, and Looker (including Looker Studio) can be easily connected | Processing and developments needed to make it available for BI tools like Tableau, Amazon QuickSight, and Looker (including Looker Studio) can be easily connected |
+Plugable | Several business intelligence (BI) tools like Tableau, Amazon QuickSight, and Looker (including Looker Studio) can be easily connected | Processing and development needed to make it available for BI tools like Tableau, Amazon QuickSight, and Looker (including Looker Studio) can be easily connected |

 Example: